terranceliu/dp-data/README.md

 ````

 ## Running simple classification baselines
-We provide a script for training classifiers our preprocessed datasets.
-Our scripts by default creates 80-20 train-test splits.
+We provide code for training classifiers on our preprocessed datasets.
+Our scripts by default create 80-20 train-test splits.
 An example of how to use this code can be found below:
 ````
 DATASET=adult
 MODELS='DecisionTree KNN LogisticRegression LinearSVC RandomForest GradientBoosting XGBoost'